 Charter of Human Rights and Responsibilities Act

-With the enactment of the Charter of Human Rights and Responsibilities Act 2006 (Vic) (“Charter Act”), it is now possible to raise arguments about a tenant’s or resident’s human rights.
+Under the Charter of Human Rights and Responsibilities Act 2006 (Vic) (“Charter Act”), arguments can be raised about a tenant’s or resident’s human rights.

 The Charter Act sets out the human rights that the Victorian Parliament specifically seeks to protect and promote.
 Human rights in the Charter Act relevant to tenants and residents include: